 - Cave 1-12 are Buddhist temples.
 13 – 29 are devoted to Hindu deities.
 And the last 30 – 34 are Jain caves.

-- It takes around 3-4 hours if you spend good time in each cave.
+- It takes around 3-4 hours if you spend a good time in each Cave.
 But for me, 34 caves were a little too much.
 Got bored quickly.

 - One of the 12 Jyotirling.
-Perhaps the last one too (was made in 19th century).
+Perhaps the last one too (was made in the 19th century).

-- Also, perhaps the quietest jyotirling too.
-We visited the temple around 7.30 in evening (not a great time, I know) and there were 5 visitors & 5 pujairs overall.
+- Also, perhaps the quietest Jyotirling too.
+We visited the temple around 7.30 in evening (not a great time, I know) and there were 5 visitors & 5 pujaris overall.

 - One of those temples, where men have to take their shirt off while entering the Gopuram or main shrine.